DukeCHSI/TitrationAnalysis/README.md

 Note 2: The version number the package file name ends in refers to the version of Mathematica the corresponding code is suitable for.
 For example, the package file with name ending in “V12” is suitable to be used in Mathematica V12.0 or similar versions.

 ## Execution

+### Data Pre-processing

+Typically, the user is expected to carry out data reference subtraction, zero analyte concentration cycle (blank cycle) subtraction and data smoothing using the commercial software paired with the data collection platform before exporting the pre-processed data for use in <em>TitrationAnalysis</em>.

 ### Basic command
 The command **Get["KineticsToolkit`"]** can be used to call the package.
 Then the module corresponding to one of the platforms can be called, as shown in the image below.